Buffalo Bills vs. Indianapolis Colts NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Colts stats and trends

-- Indianapolis has played 10 games, with six wins against the spread.

-- The Colts have been underdogs by 7 points or more once this year and covered the spread.
+- This season, the Colts won ATS in their only game as an underdog of 7 points or more.

-- Indianapolis' games this year have hit the over on six of 10 set point totals (60%).
+- Indianapolis' games this year have eclipsed the over/under six times in 10 opportunities (60%).

 Home and road insights

-- At home this season, Buffalo is 3-1 against the spread and 3-1 overall.
+- At home this season, Buffalo is 3-1 overall and 3-1 against the spread.

-- At home, the Bills are unbeaten ATS (3-0) as 7-point favorites or greater.
+- The Bills are unbeaten ATS (3-0) as 7-point favorites or greater at home.

-- Buffalo has hit the over once in four home games this year.
+- In four home games this year, Buffalo has gone over the total once.

-- Away from home, Indianapolis is 3-1 against the spread, and 2-2 overall.
+- Indianapolis is 2-2 overall, and 3-1 against the spread, on the road.

-- This season, in four away games, Indianapolis has hit the over three times.

 Powered by Data Skrive.